NCBI-Hackathons/HASSL_Homogeneous_Analysis_of_SRA_rnaSequencing_Libraries/README.md

 The default number of threads (variable `THREADS`) is set to 12.

 Isolate the run_accession IDs from SRA you want to run and put them in a file line by line.
-The pipeline defaults to look for this input file as `~/accessions.txt`
+Do not leave any lines blank.
+The pipeline defaults to look for this input file as `~/accessions.txt`.

 Run it!
 You'll probably want to be on a fairly large machine for this (16 cpus)